darthmall/darthmall.net/content/weblog/2023/useful-web-components-toggle-buttons/index.md

 The `value` property is modeled after the `value` property on `<input>` elements.
 The getter simply iterates over all of the children of the component that are toggled on and adds their value to an array of values.
 If the toggle group has multi-select enabled, it returns the array, otherwise it returns the first item in the array.
 If nothing is selected, it returns `undefined`.

 The setter will accept either a single value or an array of values, with a guard to ignore all but the first array element if the toggle group is in single-select mode.
-Then it iterates over all of the buttons inside the component and sets its `aria-pressed` attribute based on whether or not its value can be found in the array of values being set.
+It just ensures that we’re passing a valid argument to the `#setState` method so that the <abbr>API</abbr> for anyone using the Web Component via JavaScript has a nicer time, rather than requiring them to always pass an array.

 ### Click handler